smart-on-fhir/smart-scheduling-links/specification.md

   * `extension.url` is `http://argonautproject.org/smart-scheduling/Extension/booking-deep-link`
   * `extension.valueUrl` a deep link into  the Provider Booking Portal (see [below](#deep-links-hosted-by-provider-booking-portal))

-For example, it's possible to search for all available slots over the upcoming month (in the example: June 2020), which an Appointment Search Client might do once at the beginning of the month:
+For example, each morning the client might issue a query for all future slots (to ensure it hasn't gotten out of sync over the course of the past day):

-    GET /Slot?start=2020-06
+    GET /Slot?start=gt2020-06-01&status=free

 Then, it't possible for to search for all recently updated slots.
 For example, the client might issue a query every five minutes for changes that have occurred during the past ten minutes (i.e., using overlapping time windows to ensure no data are missed):